 - How well is each project performing?

-- Will any project have a negative impact on other projects to come?
+- Will any project have an adverse impact on other projects to come?

 - What projects in the portfolio are dependent on others?

-- Will the successful delivery of all projects deliver the desired objective or benefit?
+- Will the successful delivery of all projects produce the desired objective or benefit?

-Working at portfolio level is about working with summary or key data.
+Working at portfolio level is about working with the summary or key data.
 It is important to avoid information overload.
-The detail of each project should be kept at the project team level, managed by the individual project managers.
-Key information should be rolled up and presented at each level within the organisation as appropriate.
-At executive VP level you are likely to be providing a summary of performance, progress and a measurement of estimates against actuals and costs.
+The detail of each project should be kept at the project team level and managed by the individual project managers.
+Relevant information should be rolled up and presented at each level within the organisation as appropriate.
+At executive VP level, you are likely to be providing a summary of performance, progress and a measurement of estimates against actuals and costs.

-Within most project portfolio management systems there is a project evaluation process.
+Within most project portfolio management systems, there is a project evaluation process.
 This process is used to evaluate the projects at various points during their life cycle.
-At the beginning of each stage (often called a "gate") the responsible party evaluates the business case, asking whether it is still relevant and able to deliver the organisations' objectives.
-If the answer is no, then the project should be stopped.
-This way the organisation can ensure they stay focused on delivering a strategy, goal or other benefit, and that resources are used where they will offer the best return.
+At the beginning of each stage the responsible party evaluates the business case, asking whether it is still relevant and able to deliver the organisations' objectives.
+If the answer is no, the project should be stopped.
+This way the organisation can ensure they stay focused on delivering a strategy, goal or another benefit, and use resources where they will offer the best return.